-- A lighting schedule across key areas in our head office to switch off lights during certain hours of less use; - Maintenance and replacement of electrical equipment and light fittings to maximise energy efficiency; - Campaign to remind all staff to switch off the lighting, water dispenser, air conditioning; or - To switch off other electrical appliances in the office and pantry when they are not required.
+- A lighting schedule across key areas in our head office to switch off lights during certain hours of less use; - Maintenance and replacement of electrical equipment and light fittings to maximise energy efficiency; - To switch off other electrical appliances in the office and pantry when they are not required. - Raising awareness among employees through energy-saving campaigns and training.

-Water Management
+ii) Water Management

 We promote water-saving practices among employees and adopt water-efficient technologies and equipment wherever possible.
-We have taken small steps to control the water usage at our head office and operational centres; be in line with the sustainability efforts, namely:
+We have taken small steps to control the water usage at our head office; be in line with the sustainability efforts, namely: